-- Only specimen slides that meet the DIN ISO 8037-1 standard may be used. - When printable labels or handwritten labels are used on the rack handles and the specimen slides, they must be checked for solvent resistance prior to use. - When inserting the specimen slide into the rack, you have to make sure that the slides are inserted into the respective rack for the desired staining program.
-The colored rack handles enable reliable assignment to the respective staining program. - Make sure that only one specimen slide each is put into the insert space and that the slides are not jammed in.
+- Only specimen slides that meet the DIN ISO 8037-1 standard may be used with the 30-slide racks and 5-slide racks. - When printable labels or handwritten labels are used on the rack handles and the specimen slides, they must be checked for solvent resistance prior to use. - When inserting the specimen slide into the rack, you have to make sure that the slides are inserted into the respective rack for the desired staining program.
+The colored rack handles enable reliable assignment to the respective staining program. - Make sure that only one specimen slide each is put into the insert space and that the slides are not jammed in. - Extra-large slides with special size of 76 x 52 mm may therefore only be used in the recommended combination of optional Leica accessories (→ P. 152 For special applications (extra-large slides)).